taimast/AiogramTemplate/README.md

 ## Localization

-[Fluent] is used for localization(https://projectfluent.org/fluent/guide /).
+[Fluent](https://projectfluent.org/fluent/guide) is used for localization.
 By default, the folder with localizations is located at the path `src/locales'.

 ## _utilities_